microshare/microshare.github.io/docs/2/installer/lorawan/device-declaration.md

 ## 2. Device Cluster Creation
 ---------------------------------------

-To create a cluster device we will take the basic information here.
-If you need, you will find more information [here]().
+To create a device cluster we will take the basic information here.
+If you need, you will find more information [here](../../../technical/microshare-platform/device-cluster-guide/).

 Firstly, a device cluster represents a grouping of sensors.
 This is first of all done by sensor type.
 A cluster device cannot contain two types of sensors.
 Then cluster devices are often cross-referenced by global location (site or building) and finally by usecase.